 Hydrosalpinx has a high recurrence rate, so even with proper diagnosis and treatment, conception can be difficult.
 In vitro fertilization, or IVF, is sometimes the only option for couples trying to conceive because the tubes are not involved.

-Hydrosalpinx Symptoms.
-Hydrosalpinx is a condition where a woman's fallopian tube has become swollen and filled with fluid. ... but also pain.
+Hydrosalpinx is a condition where a woman’s fallopian tube has become swollen and filled with fluid.
+The fallopian tube is where an...

 How to Cure Hydrosalpinx